 During our time in Guatemala, we primarily used tuk tuks or our own feet to get around within cities and towns, and to get between different villages on Lake Atiitlan.

-This itinerary for two weeks in Guatemala only accounts for 11 days: due to a few long days of travel that will be required to get from place to place, we feel it’s better (read: more realistic) to plan on having some unproductive days during two weeks in Guatemala than to overplan and end up burning out from trying to squeeze too much in.
+This itinerary for 2 weeks in Guatemala only accounts for 11 days: due to a few long days of travel that will be required to get from place to place, we feel it’s better (read: more realistic) to plan on having some unproductive days during two weeks in Guatemala than to overplan and end up burning out from trying to squeeze too much in.

 Guatemala is an enchanting place: from the charming cities to the mind-blowing nature to the incredible food and the low prices, there are more than enough reasons to plan on spending two weeks in Guatemala.